kchennen/BECASWrapper/README.md

     $ source /etc/profile

-You need to re-login to load your environment variables permantly.
+You need to re-login to load your environment variables permanently.

 ## Documentation and Tests